hissohathair/pong/README.md

 The problem was that the ball's velocity was dominated by the dx movement.
 The horizontal movement was increased 3% after each hit, however the vertical movement was a random value between -50 and 50.
 As the ball accelerated at each "hit" of the paddle it eventually moved very fast back and forth with relatively little vertical movement.
 In the end the paddles hardly needed to move at all.

-Prior to my changes the collision detector there would be no stalemate because one side would "win" simply because the ball was moving too fast for *any* player to intercept.
+Prior to my changes to the collision detector there would be no stalemate because one side would "win" simply because the ball was moving too fast for *any* player to intercept.
 This seemed a bit unfair and random so I wanted to end stalemates in a way that players felt they could control (either manually or by coding a better computer player).

 The original game of Pong allowed the player some control over the angle of deflection when the ball bounced off the paddle.
 If the ball hit the paddle's edge, it would bounce off at an acute angle.
 If it hit the middle of the paddle, it bounced off at a right angle.
 This behaviour could be useful.